Chapter 21

 and that you depart so that you pass your life.

-Which side is better, however, immortal gods know; I believe that no human being
+Which side is better, however, immortal gods know; I

 knows indeed.